kubecost/docs/troubleshoot-install.md

 Recommended troubleshooting steps are as follows:

+Start by reviewing messages in your browswer's developer console.
+Any meaningful errors or warnings may indicate an unexpted response from the Kubecost server.

-First, point your browser to the `/api` endpoint on your target URL.
+Next, point your browser to the `/api` endpoint on your target URL.
 For example, visit `http://localhost:9090/api/` in the scenario shown above.
 You should expect to see a Prometheus config file at this endpoint.
+If your cluster address has changed, you can visit Settings in the Kubecost product to update or you can also add a new cluster.

 If you are unable to successfully retrieve your config file from this endpoint, we recommend the following: